-4) Make Sounds - Just like your body naturally likes to makes a sound when you are frightened, tired or frustrated, making a sound while you are trying to release tension from your body during foam rolling can be very helpful for assisting in releasing and relaxing.
-Try out a sigh of relief or hum and then explore what works for you from their.
+4) Make Sounds - Just like your body naturally likes to make a sound when you are frightened, tired or frustrated, making a sound while you are trying to release tension from your body during foam rolling can be very helpful for assisting in releasing and relaxing.
+Try out a sigh of relief, a groan or a hum to start exploring what works for you.

-5) Remind Yourself that Nothing’s Attacking You - You’re safe to relax.
-And that this is all benefiting your health.
+5) Internal Dialog - Remind yourself that nothing is attacking you.
+You are safe to relax, and this is all benefiting your health.

 Enjoy better health and movement through foam rolling!